The Best Cafes Near Playgrounds In Sydney

 As a parent, there is nothing like sitting down and enjoying a quiet cup of coffee, or a carefree hour spent with friends chatting about how adorable your kids are.

-Unfortunately, this is also a fantasy that exists only in the minds of ad execs selling instant coffee and people-that-don’t-have-kids.
+Unfortunately, this is, to put it bluntly, a fantasy.
 In reality, it is possible to ignore the banging, wriggling, singing and shouting for attention for only so long.
 But there is a solution.

-For the best of both worlds, we bring you some of the best cafes near playgrounds.
-Now your need for caffeine doesn’t have to come at the expense of your kid's desire to expend more energy than a nuclear explosion.
+For the best of both worlds, we bring you some of the best cafes near playgrounds in Sydney.
+Now your need for caffeine doesn’t have to come at the expense of your kid's desire to expend some serious energy!
+(You're welcome.)

-The swanky restaurant and more casual cafe at Centennial Homestead pretty much overlook the main playground.
-They have a kids menu, or you can grab a gourmet picnic hamper and have an al fresco lunch in perfect view of the swings.
-If the playground is a non-negotiable just head around the back of the restaurant to The Pantry for take-away.
+The swanky restaurant and more casual cafe at Centennial Homestead pretty much overlook the main playground, or if your kid is itching to get playing, you can head around the back of the restaurant to The Pantry for a take-away.
 You can grab a table outside on the deck or head to the playground just a few metres away.
-The playground is a good one with plenty of shade, a large sandpit and lots of equipment to keep the kids amused.
+The playground is a great one with plenty of shade, a large sandpit and lots of equipment to keep the kids amused.

 You can also head around to Fearnley Grounds, the newest addition to the Parklands designed especially for families, where the fabulous Greenhouse Cafe is adjacent to the children’s cycleway and playground.